 Hazelnut oil, extracted from the kernels, has been used in as base or carrier oil in medicine, and in aromatherapy.

-The nuts are rich in dietary fiber, vitamins, and minerals and packed with numerous health promoting phyto-chemicals.
+The nuts are rich in dietary fiber, vitamins, and minerals and packed with numerous health promoting phytochemicals.
 Altogether, they help protect from diseases and cancers.

 Hazels are exceptionally rich in folate, which is a unique feature for the nuts.
-100 g fresh nuts carry 113 µg; that is, about 28% recommended daily intake of this vitamin.
-Folate is an important B-complex vitamin that helps prevent megaloblastic anemia, and most importantly, neural tube defects in the newborn.
+100 g fresh nuts carry 113 µg; that is, about 28% recommended the daily intake of this vitamin.
+Folate is an essential B-complex vitamin that helps prevent megaloblastic anemia, and most importantly, neural tube defects in the newborn.
 Good news for the expectant mothers!

 The nuts, like in almonds, are free from gluten, and therefore, safe alternative food sources that can be employed in the preparation of gluten-free food formulas for gluten-sensitive, wheat allergic, and celiac disease patients.

-Besides being rich in folates, they are packed with many other important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, and pyridoxine (vitamin B-6).
+Besides being rich in folates, they packed with many other important B-complex groups of vitamins such as riboflavin, niacin, thiamin, pantothenic acid, and pyridoxine (vitamin B-6).

-Hazelnut oil has nutty aroma and has excellent astringent properties.
+Hazelnut oil has a nutty aroma and has excellent astringent properties.
 It helps keep skin well protected from dryness.
-The oil has also been used in cooking, and as “carrier or base oil” in traditional medicines in massage therapy, aromatherapy, in pharmaceutical and cosmetic industry.
+The oil has also been used in cooking, and as “carrier or base oil” in traditional medicines in massage therapy, aromatherapy, in the pharmaceutical and cosmetic industry.

 Hazelnuts can be available in the market year around.
 In the stores, several different forms of hazels can be sold such as shelled, unshelled, salted, sweetened, or ground, etc. Try to buy unshelled (with the outer shell) raw nuts instead of processed ones.
 The nuts should feature bright brown-yellow color, compact, uniform in size and feel heavy in hand.
 They should not feature any surface cracks, molds, and spots and free from rancid smell.

-Unshelled hazels can be stored in cool dry place for years.
+Unshelled hazels can be stored in cool, dry place for years.
 Store shelled (without their outer coat) nuts, however, inside an airtight container and place in the refrigerator to avoid them turn rancid.

 Hazelnuts are eaten on its own, roasted, salted, or sweetened.
-Hazels as well as filberts are nutty yet pleasantly sweet in taste.
+Hazels, as well as filberts, are nutty yet pleasantly sweet in taste.